 |Preview host||We are a small holding 5 miles from Carmarthen county town.
 We both work full time.
 I Susan run a health food shop in the town, Alun my partner works as a lorry driver and has booked time off to plant the garden and tunnels.
 Our aim is to have produce from our garden to sell in my shop.
 We have tried various ways of doing this over the years and somebody recommended getting wwoofers to help us. |

-I welcome help now with wood chopping and stacking; mulching and weeding, tree planting; creating some paths; fencing repairs etc; small building projects, if carpentry skills are available - a cold frame, rustic outdoor shower and kitchen area for campers.....outdoor painting jobs in dry weather, and in summer a lot of gardening and land management help (weeding, mowing, planting, clearing brambles, scything etc).
+I welcome people wishing to contribute and work hard, with and close to nature.
+Jobs can include: wood chopping and stacking; gardening and land management (weeding, mulching, mowing, planting, clearing brambles, scything etc); tree planting; creating paths; fencing repairs etc; small building projects, if carpentry skills are available - a cold frame, rustic outdoor shower and kitchen area for campers.....outdoor painting jobs in dry weather.

 |Preview host||We are an organically run 5 acre smallholding at the foot of the Black mountain.Very soon to apply for certification with the main focus to be on local food production.Not yet set up but very soon to start prepare a one acre paddock currently being cleaned and fertilized by various poultry.I also have a small herd of 8 boar goats and 3 welsh mountain ewes.This is a beautiful place with great walking on the mountain which is a very short walk from the back gate.Work duties to include regular animal maintainence,processing wood for the burners in the winter and the construction of a no dig market garden.Periodically will be clearing the ditches,composting hay making and a whole host of horticultural and agricultural activities |